Oscar Wilde once said, “religion is like a blind man looking in a black room for a black cat that isn't there, and finding it.”

 You turn off the light and ponder further in the darkness.
 String is the common denominator across all parcel types.
+It's even the same as the string that you used to mark your trail.
 Maybe the string came first, and then through some mathematical process gave rise to wrapping paper and the contents of the parcels over time.
 You feel a new theory coming on.
 Maybe it will lead to a new publication, or perhaps several.
 You could be famous.
 But only if you get out alive.

 As you wait in the darkness you start to hear a low, distant rumbling noise.
 It gradually gets closer and louder.
 It is rhythmic, with a period of about four seconds.
 It sounds like a cat purring, only louder, lower, and slower.
 It gets to sound quite close.
 What could it be?

 You do a quick web search and find that the cougar is the largest cat that purrs.
 The page tells you that males weigh up to 80 kilograms, and that they can take down an ungulate weighing up to 500kg.
 You risk a short YouTube clip of a purring cougar, and it sounds pretty much like what you're hearing.
 Is the animal purring because it's lonely and has now found company, or because it's hungry and has now found lunch?
 Or maybe it's just a sound recording, and observers are watching you through infra-red cameras, laughing up their sleeves.
 A bead of sweat tickles its way down your neck.